Major League Baseball trademarks and copyrights are used with permission of MLB Advanced Media, L.P. All rights reserved.

 Live Game Video Information

-Click on the TEAMLINE link to watch or listen to every Newport Gulls game, home and away, right on your computer or mobile device on the NECBL Broadcast Network.
+Click on the NECBL STREAM link in the lefthand column from any page on the Newport Gulls website to watch or listen to every Newport Gulls game, home and away, right on your computer or mobile device on the NECBL Broadcast Network via Pointstreak.

 Every home game is produced by the award-winning Newport Gulls Broadcast Operations department, featuring five cameras, highlights, instant replay, professional graphics, and an experienced, dedicated production crew like no other in summer college baseball.